excusezmoi/memorizingVocabularyUsingForgettingCurve/README.md

 ![image](/images/enterRdateToReview.png)

 3. Choose the reviewing option you want.
-You can choose the order of definition and words.
+You can choose the order of definitions and words.

 ![image](/images/reviewOptions.png)